pyg-team/pytorch_geometric/docs/source/tutorial/explain.rst

 This class allows the user to easily compare different explainability methods and to easily switch between different types of masks, while making sure the high-level framework stays the same.
 The :class:`~torch_geometric.explain.Explainer` generates an :class:`~torch_geometric.explain.Explanation` or :class:`~torch_geometric.explain.HeteroExplanation` object which contains the final information about which nodes, edges and features are crucial to explain a GNN model.

-Check out this [blog](https://medium.com/@pytorch_geometric/graph-machine-learning-explainability-with-pyg-ff13cffc23c2) to understand the desing of the
-`torch_geometric.explain` module.
-Below we discuss a few use cases with code.
+You can read more about the :class:`~torch_geometric.explain` package in this [blog post](https://medium.com/@pytorch_geometric/graph-machine-learning-explainability-with-pyg-ff13cffc23c2).

 Examples
 --------

+In what follows, we discuss a few use-codes with code.

 Explaining node classification on a homogeneous graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~